salemon/powerArm/README.md

 # powerArm

-A ROS2-based robotic arm control and simulation project utilizing MoveIt2 for motion planning and control.
+A ROS2-based exoskelenton arm control and simulation project utilizing MoveIt2 for motion planning and control.

 ## Environment Prerequisites